nikcorg/Pong/README.md

 The code isn't very beautiful, lacks comments, and supporting several versions of the WebSocket required adding a hackish tier to the connection handling.
 But it worked well enough and got the job done.

-There is no running instance of this game.
+There is no running instance of this game, and likely never will be.
+This was a one-off concept demo which was tons of fun, but will not be maintained or further developed/cleaned up.
+(Unless you fork it ;-)

 ## To install: